Vermont Applied Permaculture Design Course

 Accommodations and Food

 We provide all accommodations (beautiful camping sites) and the best of Vermont's local food for the duration of the course.
+There are 5-6 bedrooms available for the bulk of the course at our larger 175 acre site - these can be rented at an additional cost if you'd like.
+Inquire about this when you register.
 Meals are local omniverous in emphasis withaccommodation made for vegan/vegetarian.
 (NOTE: given the group setting, if you have significant food needs beyond basic vegetarianism it is unlikely that we can accommodate your needs.)
-95% or more of what is served is local and organic, much of it produced in the same county.
+95% or more of what is served is local and organic, much of it produced on site this year.
 This is about as local, nutrient-dense and high quality food as one can find and the food is a consistent highlight of the course.
-Our Chef is Joe Bossen and Sandy Lincoln with their crew of awesome prep cooks, baker and producers.
+Our chef's and their crew of awesome prep cooks, baker and producers do an outstanding job.

 University credit can be arranged through your own school via Ben Falk (M.A.L.D.), course instructor who can sign off on studies completed even if the sending school requires a Master's degree of instructors.
 Payment Payment can be made with cash, check, travelers check, or money orders.
 Please make checks payable to Whole Systems Skills.
 If you cancel enrollment at least 10 (ten) weeks prior to the start date we will refund all payments less the deposit.
 No refunds will be given for cancellations after the 10 (ten) week deadline.